Ernest Troubridge: Balkan service

 The British naval mission to Serbia was intended to support Serbian efforts to resist the Austro-Hungarian flotilla, consisting of monitors and patrol vessels, operating on the Danube.
-For this task Troubridge commanded a small group of seaman and marines armed with eight 4.7-inch naval guns.
+For this task, Troubridge commanded a small group of seaman and marines armed with eight 4.7-inch naval guns.
 They were later reinforced with a 45-foot picket boat fitted with torpedo dropping gear.
 Allied control of the Danube became strategically vital after the Gallipoli Campaign began, as it prevented river-borne supplies from reaching the Black Sea, from where they could be transported to Turkey.
-Despite initial success in preventing Austro-Hungarian domination of the waterway, the entry of Bulgaria to the war and the combined Austrian-German-Bulgarian offensive in October caused the disintegration of the Serbian position.
+Despite initial success in preventing Austro-Hungarian domination of the waterway, the entry of Bulgaria into the war and the combined Austrian-German-Bulgarian offensive in October caused the disintegration of the Serbian position.
 Troubridge and his force retreated with the Serbian army to the Adriatic coast, reaching the small port of San Giovanni di Medua.
-Troubridge took command of the evacuation and oversaw the withdrawal of the remains of the army and many thousands of refugees to Corfu throughout December and January.
-On 16 December he was joined by Lieutenant Commander Charles Lester Kerr, his flag-lieutenant, who escaped with his men across the Albanian mountains during an attempt to save the remaining 4.7-inch guns.
-They and their party left on 21 January in an Italian destroyer and transferred to HMS Queen based in Tarranto, Italy.
+Troubridge was rescued by the Italian Royal Navy and contributed to the overseeing of the withdrawal of the remains of the army and many thousands of refugees to Corfu throughout December and January.
+On 16 December he was joined by Lieutenant Commander Charles Lester Kerr, his flag-lieutenant, who had escaped with his men across the Albanian mountains during an attempt to save the remaining 4.7-inch guns.
+They and their party left on 21 January in an Italian destroyer and transferred to HMS Queen, based in Taranto, Italy.

 Impressed with his services, Serbian Crown Prince Alexander requested Troubridge as his personal advisor and aide.
 Troubridge, having been promoted to vice-admiral in June 1916, went out to Salonika to join the reformed Serbian armies.
 He remained in the Balkans throughout the campaigns of the next two years, which culminated in the final collapse of Bulgaria in September 1918.
-The French commander in chief in the area, Louis Franchet d'Espèrey, appointed Troubridge admiral commanding on the Danube.
+The French commander-in-chief in the area, Louis Franchet d'Espèrey, appointed Troubridge admiral commanding on the Danube.
 Troubridge quickly requested the formation of a new naval brigade, to be supported with artillery and torpedo gear in order to prosecute the Danube campaign, but this was rejected by the Admiralty in favour of a gunboat flotilla.
 Displeased by Troubridge's acceptance of a French appointment, they tried to prevent him from having command of the flotilla.